Are We There Yet? A Brief Survey of Music Emotion Prediction Datasets, Models and Outstanding Challenges: Datasets

+In addition, the CCMED-WCMED dataset \cite{fan2020comparative} compared Western and Chinese classical music based on emotion dimensions collected through relative annotations, highlighting the importance of cultural factors in emotion perception.
+These relative approaches can mitigate some of the variability and subjectivity inherent in absolute annotations, particularly in continuous emotion models like valence-arousal space.

+The number of annotators also varies: some datasets involve large-scale crowdsourcing efforts, providing a wide range of perspectives (e.g., MusAV, Emo-Soundscapes), while others use smaller, more controlled groups to maintain annotation consistency (e.g., DEAP, HKU956).
+Additionally, the logic behind selecting music segments differs, with some datasets focusing on full-length songs and others on shorter clips to better capture transient emotional responses.

+Overall, the choice between absolute and relative annotation methods, the number of annotators, and the segment selection strategies are all critical factors influencing dataset reliability and the resulting model performance in MER research.

+\textbf{Label distribution and splits} The distribution of labels across datasets can be imbalanced, affecting the performance of machine learning models.
+For instance, the MTG-Jamendo dataset \cite{bogdanov2019mtg} contains a diverse set of 56 tags, freely assigned by users, but their frequency is highly imbalanced.
+This skewed distribution, with some tags like ``happy'' and ``film'' appearing far more often than others like ``sexy'' or ``fast'', is visualized in Figure~\ref{fig:dataset_frequency}, which shows the top 10 most and least frequent tags.
+In contrast, the DEAP dataset \cite{koelstra2011deap} provides a more balanced set of labels across arousal and valence dimensions.
+Finally, some datasets, such as DEAM \cite{aljanaki2017developing} and MTG-Jamendo \cite{bogdanov2019mtg}, propose fixed splits for training and testing.
+This facilitates the replication of experiments and ensures consistent evaluation metrics which are easily used as a benchmark.

+\textbf{Recommendations and Future Directions} While the landscape of emotion-annotated music datasets is expanding, several challenges and opportunities remain.
+For general-purpose MER models, datasets like MTG-Jamendo \cite{bogdanov2019mtg} and MERP \cite{koh2022merp} offer breadth in genre and label diversity, while EMOPIA \cite{hung2021emopia} and VGMIDI \cite{ferreira2021learning} are more suitable for symbolic-domain or piano-focused emotion modeling.
+For multimodal applications, Popular Hooks \cite{wu2024popular} and EmoMV \cite{thao2023emomv} are relevant.
+However, there is a notable lack of large-scale, publicly available datasets focusing on induced emotions with multimodal or biosensor data, limiting medical and affective computing applications.
+The community would benefit from more datasets capturing diverse demographics, cross-cultural emotional interpretations, and consistent emotion annotation schemas across modalities.
+We encourage future dataset creators to include dynamic annotations, listener metadata, and align modalities when possible.

 In sum, there is a variety of emotion-annotated datasets available as shown in Table~\ref{tab:datasets}.
-They differ in terms of emotion representation models, as well as music format and perceived versus induced emotion labels.
+They differ in terms of emotion representation models, annotations labels, as well as music format and perceived versus induced emotion labels.
+Understanding these variations is crucial for developing robust and accurate MER models that can generalize across different datasets and musical genres.
 The challenges and future research directions related to datasets are discussed in detail in Section~\ref{sec:challenges}.